lostmygithubaccount/dasky/blog.md

 ```

 A widget will appear showing the status of the run.
 It may take a few minutes for the cluster to scale up, set up, and be ready for use.
 When ready, you'll see `headnode`, `cluster`, and others logged to the run.
 At this point, the cluster is ready to use.

+In the provided notebook, the cell below this step will wait for the run to have `headnode` logged to it before proceeding.
+This needs to be ready before we can connect to the cluster.

 ![Start run](media/start-run.png)